Which should you buy, Cricut Maker or Cricut Maker 3?

 Functionally the two machines are almost identical, except that the Cricut Maker 3 gets the Smart Materials ability and speed.
 There are some minimal cosmetic differences.
 The metallic stripe around the machine is shiny on the Cricut Maker but matte on the Cricut Maker 3.
 Plus, the start button on the Maker 3 has a more logical triangular "play" symbol rather than a Cricut logo.

 It's important to note that you can make just as many projects with the Cricut Maker 3 as you can make with the Cricut Maker.
 You would not lose any abilities if you went from the Cricut Maker to the Cricut Maker 3.
-The Cricut Maker 3 does not allow you to make anything new that you couldn't make with the Cricut Maker.
-It's just the Cricut Maker 3 can allow you to make some items a lot faster with Smart Materials.
+It's just the Cricut Maker 3 can allow you to make some items a lot faster and more efficiently with Smart Materials.

 Cricut Maker vs. Cricut Maker 3: Smarter, longer, and faster